-Solavei is a Social Commerce Revolution taking full advantage of technology, mobile and social networks we all have to make commerce less expensive and even profitable for consumers.
+Solavei is a Social Commerce Network taking full advantage of technology, mobile and social networks we all have to make commerce less expensive and even profitable for consumers.
 We strongly believe that Solavei can change an industry and change the ways of many traditional businesses.

 My wife, Shawntel, is my best friend and the love of my life.
 She is a former Miss America and the pride of Oklahoma.
 I’ve come to appreciate her desire to let people of all ages know that they are valuable.
 I’m always amazed to see her dedicate so much time on philanthropic endeavors that create a better environment for those less fortunate.
 Through our foundation, we focus on furthering education for those who need it, providing benevolence and missions to impoverished countries.
 Personally, I have found spending time digging water wells in Pygmy villages in the Central African Republic as one of the most impactful experiences in my life.

 I spent most of the past decade building Motricity, a mobile-services provider that we moved from North Carolina to Bellevue, WA in 2008.
 Washington is a part of the country we’ve grown to love.
 Motricity and I parted ways in the summer of 2011 but I’m extremely proud of the company and its employees and all we achieved together.
 I had the great fortune to be awarded the 2010 Pacific Northwest Ernst & Young Entrepreneur of the Year.
 I received the same award in 2005 in North Carolina.
 We built an enterprise with more than $100 million in revenue and a market value that exceeded $1 billion.
-Some investors have sued Motricity and raised distasteful and untrue allegations about me and the company, among others.
+Some investors have tried to sue Motricity and raised distasteful and untrue allegations about me and the company, among others.
 But, many people had great experiences with Motricity, including hundreds of employees who earned a good livelihood, customers who were provided beneficial technology and services, and many investors who that received significant returns.
 Click here for additional info on Motricity.

 Before Motricity, I served nearly three years as President of Learning 2000, an education software company with customers such as IBM, Gateway and Micron.
 Prior to that, I was senior vice president of ShapeRite, a nutritional supplement manufacturer that based its distribution on a person-to-person model.
 This planted a seed in me for how powerful a marketing vehicle an individual can be.
 I was very fortunate to take part in ShapeRite being named the nation’s 44th fastest-growing privately held company by Inc. magazine.

-I also serve on the board of the Miss America Organization, which is the largest scholarship provider to young women in the world, the Washington Roundtable, a nonprofit, public policy group, and an ambassador for the Internet Innovation Alliance in Washington DC.
+I also serve on the board of the Miss America Organization, which is the largest scholarship provider to young women in the world, the Washington Roundtable, a nonprofit, public policy group, and an ambassador for the Internet Innovation Alliance in Washington, DC.